Westpac Review: | Updated for 2026

 Westpac Trading App Review

-Note: Westpac's mobile app has many functions and is being constantly developed.
-The below information was correct at the time of compiling this Westpac broker review.
+Note: Westpac's mobile app has a lot of functions and is being constantly improved.
+What follows was accurate at the time of writing this Westpac broker review.

 Understand the capabilities of the mobile apps of Westpac, Startrader & freetrade below.